Luci-Lawless/weatherApp/README.md

-App to get weather forecast with openweathermap API.
+React.js app to get weather forecast with openweathermap API.